ITNAmerica: Ride Credits

-ITN Ride Credits are the currency that makes the ITN model possible.
-Ride Credits and the Personal Transportation Accounts that store them allow ITN to approach transportation with flexibility, offering innovative solutions to members.
 The ITN model uses Ride Credits to help alleviate the financial constraints that might keep some people from otherwise accessing adequate mobility.
 The ITN CarTrade Program, for example, allows people to trade in their unused vehicles in exchange for Ride Credits, turning a depreciating asset into mobility.
 The ITN affiliate sells the vehicle, and the value of the sale gets transferred into the member's Personal Transportation Account.
 The member can then either use those credits, share them with someone else, or donate them.

 Ride Credits also work across the ITN system: A volunteer can spend time driving for one affiliate, and the credits they earn through driving they could then send to a friend or family member in an entirely different part of the country, provided that other community is also covered by an ITN affiliate.
 The reciprocity of Ride Credits across the ITN network is one of the hallmarks of the ITN system.
 It is modeled after the Japanese system of Fureai Kippu.